Bob Maddox

-Robert "Bob" Earl Maddox (born May 2, 1949) is a former professional American football defensive lineman in the National Football League (NFL).
-He played college football at Frostburg State College, where he played defensive tackle and defensive end.
-He then was drafted in the 7th round by the Cincinnati Bengals in the 1973 NFL Draft.
+Robert Earl Maddox (born May 2, 1949) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He played college football for the Frostburg State Bobcats, where he played defensive tackle and defensive end.
+He then was selected in the seventh round by the Cincinnati Bengals in the 1973 NFL draft.
 He went on to play for the Kansas City Chiefs for two years afterwards.
-He was also illegally drafted by the San Francisco 49ers in the 15th round of the 1972 NFL Draft.
+He was also illegally drafted by the San Francisco 49ers in the 15th round of the 1972 NFL draft.